inet-framework/inet/doc/src/users-guide/ch-environment.rst

 instance in the network, and acts as a database that other parts of the simulation can query at runtime.
 It contains the following information:

--  geometry and properties of *physical objects* (usually referrred to as “obstacles” in wireless simulations)
+-  geometry and properties of *physical objects* (usually referred to as “obstacles” in wireless simulations)

 -  a *ground model*